couchbase/indexing/secondary/docs/design/markdown/index_manager_design.md

         state              string // "start", "pending", "catchup", "done" slice_no           int // Slicen number undergoing rebalance srcShard           Shard // from this shard
-        dstPartition       Shard // to this shard
+        dstShard           Shard // to this shard
         // one of the stability-timestamp picked by Index-Coordinator rebalanceTimestamp Timestamp
     }